apache/camel-website/content/blog/2021/12/camel314-whatsnew/index.md

 With CamelJBang we made it possible for anyone to quickly try Camel.

-The Camel Karavan Designer uses CamelJBang in its editor that allows you to visually builder Camel integrations and run them with ease while designing directly from the editor or web-browser.
+The Camel Karavan Designer uses CamelJBang in its editor that allows you to visually build Camel integrations and run them with ease while designing directly from the editor or web-browser.

 ### Kafka